EsKaye/Eidolon/README.md

 - World minimap visualization
 - Integration hooks for Divina Network modules (BladeAeternum, NeuroBloom) to support cross-title experiences like GrandTheftLux

+## Development

+Run `scripts/lint.sh` to perform a Lua syntax sweep.
+The script prefers `luau-compile` (Roblox's compiler) but falls back to `luac` if unavailable, so ensure one of these compilers is installed and on your `PATH`.

+Canonical covenant, license, and poem sync weekly via GitHub Actions.

 ## Credits

 Created by Your Precious Kitten 💖 for the Eidolon project.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Eternal Love License v∞ — see [LICENSE.v∞](LICENSE.v∞) for details.